Interested in surf travel? You need to research the best surfing locations in the world!

 If you are worried about your Costa Rica surf trip cost, rest assured that it is reasonably priced here.

 A lot of people don’t realize that the Netherlands has great surfing.
-One of the most famous surf spots in the Netherlands is Schevenigen, just outside of the Hague.
+One of the most famous surf spots in the Netherlands is Scheveningen, just outside of The Hague.

 This popular beach along the North Sea is considered to have some of the best waves in the Netherlands.
 They’re often higher than the surf waves what you find elsewhere in the Netherlands.